Ashure: Turkey

 According to one tradition, it is claimed that when the ark came to rest on Mount Cudi or Mount Ararat, the family of Nuh or Noah celebrated with a special dish.
 Since their supplies were nearly exhausted, what was left (primarily grains, dried fruits and the like) was cooked together to form a pudding, what is now called ashure.

 Turkish families make ashure pudding to commemorate this event.
 Ashure is distributed to the poor, as well as to neighbors, friends and relatives.
-Evliya Çelebi says in his travelbook Seyahatname that "Ashure is a porridge (as) that should be cooked on the tenth of Muharram."
+Evliya Çelebi says in his travelbook Seyahatnâme that "Ashure is a porridge (as) that should be cooked on the tenth of Muharram."

-According to a late Ottoman writer, passages from the Quran were spoken over the cauldron of cooked aşure in memory of deceased family members before it was served to neighbors, suggesting that for certain Sunni families the meal had a connection to remembering the deceased.
+According to a late Ottoman writer, ashure was a dish prepared over a cauldron in memory of deceased family members before it was served to neighbors, suggesting that for certain Sunni families the meal had a connection to remembering the deceased.

 Today, a dish akin to this is prepared to honor a child's first tooth.
 According to the Ottoman historian Ahmed Cavid (d.
 1803), women gave it away to loved ones, friends, and the impoverished as a gesture of gratitude for the child's survival of the difficult first year of life.
 In Turkey and many other Middle Eastern countries, this tradition is still common among Christians, Jews, and Muslims.
-The dish can be either sweet or savory and is known in Greek as kofyas and in Turkish as diş buğday ('tooth wheat').
+The dish can be either sweet or savory and is known in Turkey as diş buğday ('tooth wheat').

 Aşure is also made during the Hıdırellez spring celebration, which is the occasion where it is most similar to its ancient pagan roots.